Janet Yellen: Vice Chair of the Federal Reserve

-Yellen, as vice chair, by contrast with her predecessors, has acted more as an independent force within the institution.
-She has been trying to persuade Bernanke and the rest of the committee to adopt her preferred course for monetary policy, advocating more aggressive steps to pump money into the economy to bring down unemployment.
-Yellen played a leading role in moving the Federal Reserve to announce its inflation target of two percent a year, after her long campaign with Chairman Bernanke; she was an early supporter of inflation targeting facing opposition from Chairman Greenspan during her first stint at the Fed in the 1990s.
+In contrast to her predecessors, Yellen acted more independently within the institution in her role as vice chair.
+She has been urging Bernanke and the other FOMC members to follow her preferred route for monetary policy, arguing for more forceful actions to inject money into the economy to reduce unemployment.
+Yellen played a leading role in moving the Federal Reserve to announce its inflation target of two percent a year after her long campaign with Chairman Bernanke; she was an early supporter of inflation targeting, facing opposition from Chairman Greenspan during her first stint at the Fed in the 1990s.

-Yellen was considered the front-runner to succeed Bernanke as the Federal Reserve's chair when his second term ceased.
-The other leading candidate for the position in what turned out to be a high-profile race was Lawrence Summers, a former treasury secretary under President Clinton and former director of President Obama's National Economic Council; it was reported that the president was leaning toward picking the latter of two.
+Yellen was widely considered the front-runner to succeed Bernanke as the Federal Reserve's chair when his second term ceased.
+Lawrence Summers, a former President Clinton's Treasury Secretary and former director of President Obama's National Economic Council, was the other leading contender in the highly publicized race; media outlets reported that the president was leaning toward selecting the latter candidate.
 However, throughout the race, Summers drew criticism from both sides of the aisle for his role in deregulating parts of the banking sector while he served in the Clinton administration.
 He sparked further controversy for remarks on women's aptitude in math and science, which he made in 2005 while serving as Harvard University's president.
 In July 2013, Yellen was pushed to be named the first chairwoman of the central bank in a letter that was circulated among the Senate Democrats and had been signed by almost a third of the 54 caucus senators, who primarily represent the liberal wing of the party.
 In addition, more than 500 professional economists from around 200 colleges and universities across the United States signed an open letter in support of her candidacy for Fed chair and sent it to the White House.
 After weeks of opposition to his potential nomination, Summers withdrew his name from consideration for the position in September.